fmammoli/CAETE-DVM/README.md

 # CAETÊ
+**Disclaimer: This is a heavly altered for of jpdarela/CAETE-DVM, do not merge it with the original one**

 This is the implementation of the Dynamic version of CAETÊ - including Nitrogen and Phosphorus cycling

 The code in this repository is based on an earlier version of CAETÊ that was not dynamic and did not have the N and P cycling implemented.